 Don’t Let Old Tires Ruin Your Day

 Hello, and welcome back to our blog!
-Here at Kudos Import Auto Service, we want your Audi to perform as efficiently as possible.
+Here at Luxury Import Auto Repair Specialist, we want your Audi to perform as efficiently as possible.
 We offer a wide range of services that could benefit your Audi, and today we are going to talk about an issue that many people don’t really consider: tires.
 Sure, everyone knows that tires need to be replaced when they are worn, but many people don’t realize just how dangerous old, worn tires can be.
 The last thing we want is for you to blow a tire on your Audi while cruising down the highway, so continue reading below to learn what can cause damage to your tires, what warning signs to look for, and how to avoid a blowout.

 Tires Don’t Age Gracefully

 Despite all of the modern advancements in the import automobile industry, we still haven’t found a substance that works better for tires than good, old-fashioned rubber.
 Rubber is durable, grips the road, can withstand extreme temperature changes, and has been the go-to material for tires since the invention of the automobile.
 Unfortunately, rubber also has a tendency to break down over time.
 As the tires on your Audi age, they will eventually start to form small cracks.
 Typically these crack are unnoticeable and cause no issue, but occasionally they can develop into a big problem.
 If these cracks become too large or widespread the structural integrity of the tire will become compromised and driving on it becomes dangerous.